KarloMijaljevic/url-shortening/README.md

    3. If it has, it redirects the user to the url page and send a 301 Redirect
    4. If it has no such short URL in its cache it sends back a 400 Bad Request response
 5. This concludes the basic server functionalities

+The test's the app covers:
+1. A mock test of the GET and POST request's when the user sends GOOD data
+2. A mock test of the GET and POST request's when the user sends BAD data